-CC14.1 Please account for your organization's Scope 3 emissions, disclosing and explaining any exclusions
+CC14.1 Please account for your organization's Scope 3 emissions, disclosing and explaining any exclusions.

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Purchased goods and services Not relevant, explanation provided Given the nature of our business as a holding company with limited to no operational activities, we do not consider the purchase goods and services to contribute significantly to our total anticipated Scope 3 emissions.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Purchased goods and services Not relevant, explanation provided Given the nature of our business as a holding company with limited to no operational activities, we do not consider the purchase goods and services to contribute significantly to our total anticipated Scope 3 emissions.
 Capital goods Not relevant, explanation provided Given the nature of our business as a holding company with limited to no operational activities, we do not consider our capital goods to contribute significantly to our total anticipated Scope 3 emissions.
-Fuel-and- energy-related activities (not included in Scope 1 or 2) Not relevant, explanation provided Given the nature of our operations as a holding company with limited to no operational activities, we have not identified any other fuel and energy related activities over and above those included in Scope 1 and 2.
+Fuel-and-energy- related activities (not included in Scope 1 or 2) Not relevant, explanation provided Given the nature of our operations as a holding company with limited to no operational activities, we have not identified any other fuel and energy related activities over and above those included in Scope 1 and 2.
 Upstream transportation and distribution Not relevant, explanation provided Given the nature of our business as a holding company with limited to no operational activities, we do not consider upstream transportation and distribution of products and services to contribute significantly to our total anticipated Scope 3 emissions.
-Waste generated in operations Relevant, calculated 11 GHG Protocol Reported.
-Business travel Relevant, calculated 137 Provided from service providers Reported.
+Waste generated in operations Relevant, calculated 12 GHG Protocol 100.00% Reported.
+Business travel Relevant, calculated 181 Provided from service providers 100.00% Reported.
 Employee commuting Not relevant, explanation provided Employee commuting to and from work is not considered relevant given the small number of employees.
 Upstream leased assets Not relevant, explanation provided We do not lease upstream assets in our business.
+Downstream transportation and distribution Not relevant, explanation provided Given the nature of our business as a holding company with limited to no operational activities, we do not transport or distribute products that would be relevant.
+Processing of sold products Not relevant, explanation provided We do not sell products in our business where the processing of sold products would be relevant.
+Use of sold products Not relevant, explanation provided We do not sell products in our business where the use of sold product would be relevant.